Missing Tennessee student: From kissing allegation to manhunt

 January 25

-The school district begins an investigation, during which Elizabeth, Cummins and an unidentified teacher are interviewed, according to the investigative report.
+The school district begins an investigation.
+Over several days, Elizabeth, Cummins and an unidentified teacher are interviewed, according to the investigative report.

 Elizabeth says she goes to Cummins' classroom when she becomes upset or anxious.
 She considers him a friend and he knows how to calm her down.
 Other students feel the same about him, she says.
 She denies that they've ever kissed and says that she has been to church with him and his wife.
 The only times Cummins touched her, she says, is when he gives her the occasional fist bump.
 One time he grabbed her hands to calm her down, she says.